TRZLedgerFoundation/kit/packages/rpc-graphql/README.md

 # RPC Optimizations

-RPC-GraphQL ships highly-optimized use of the Solana JSON RPC out of the box, so developers can focus on building dynamic web applications without worrying about abusing their RPC endpoint.
+RPC-GraphQL ships highly-optimized use of the Trezoa JSON RPC out of the box, so developers can focus on building dynamic web applications without worrying about abusing their RPC endpoint.